portellam/deploy-VFIO/README.md

 ## Description
-Ultimate scripts for a seamless and automated VFIO (PCI passthrough) setup.
+Ultimate scripts to seamlessly deploy a VFIO setup (PCI passthrough).
 Run any OS with real hardware, under a virtual machine (VM), in the Linux desktop of your choice.

 ## How-to
 To install, execute: